Ready to jumpstart your IT cost optimization? Here’s how.

 But it’s not merely about cutting the chaff.
 To be successful, companies need a long-term, sustainable plan.

-Here are three ways to jumpstart your IT cost optimization plan.
+Here are three practical ways to jumpstart your IT cost optimization plan.

 Written for IT stakeholders, “Budgeting in Turbulent Times: a guide to cost optimization” tackles the ever-growing friction between software spending and company growth and offers practical solutions that can put your company well on the road toward digital transformation.